Broadband Terms & Conditions – UK

 (e) You and any additional user must not use any logos or trade marks of Sky, the Sky Group Companies or Sky's processors in any way which could damage or undermine the owner's reputation.

-(f) We may require you to reimburse us for any reasonable and foreseeable losses, costs and expenses which we incur as a direct result of the misuse of Sky Broadband or your Wireless Router by you or anyone you have allowed to use Sky Broadband.
+(f) We may require you to reimburse us for any reasonable and foreseeable losses, costs and expenses which we incur as a direct result of the misuse of Sky Broadband or your Wireless Router or other equipment provided by Sky or on its behalf for use in conjunction with Sky Broadband by you or anyone you have allowed to use Sky Broadband.

 (g) If your Line is disconnected for any reason, you will lose your connection to Sky Broadband and your line provider (if this isn’t Sky) may not automatically reinstate Sky Broadband after reinstating your Line.
 There may be a delay in being reconnected to Sky Broadband.
 If a re-connection fee is payable, we will tell you the amount of this fee before charging you.
 You will be charged for Sky Broadband throughout this period, unless the disconnection or delay in reconnection has been caused by us or our agents.

-(h) To protect our network and maintain quality of service for all our users we can temporarily or permanently control or restrict your online activities via Sky Broadband where such activities may have a detrimental effect on other customers' quality of service and it is reasonable for us to do so (e.g. sending "spam" Messages or hosting a website).
+(h) To protect our network and maintain quality of service for all our users we can temporarily or permanently control or restrict your online activities via Sky Broadband where such activities may have a detrimental effect on other customers' quality of service and it is reasonable for us to do so (e.g. sending "spam" Messages).

 (i) We may modify or temporarily suspend Sky Broadband, or part of it, to the extent necessary for us to carry out maintenance, technical repair, enhancement or emergency work.
 We will try to minimise the impact of this on your use of Sky Broadband and we will restore Sky Broadband to you as soon as we can.
 Where possible, we will notify you if this occurs between the hours of 6a.m. and Midnight and is due to last for more than 1 hour.